 NCRC video transcripts are produced by a third-party transcription service and may contain errors.
 They are lightly edited for style and clarity.

-my name is Tim flocka.
-And I am the co founder and executive director of Commonwealth.
+Hello, my name is Tim Flacke.
+And I am the co-founder and executive director of Commonwealth.
 And I’m incredibly pleased to join to welcome you to this panel on building an inclusive tax system.
 We have fantastic panelists today who represent just great experience in government and federal and local levels in the social sector, in philanthropy in the private sector.
 And I’m super excited to get the conversation started.
 I didn’t want to briefly introduce, as I said, I have the privilege of leading a national nonprofit named Commonwealth and our focus is financial security and opportunity for the people who need it most working people in this country who are we know disproportionately people of color and women.
 And we do that work through innovation and through partnerships.
 And over the past 20 years with that mission, we have really intersected with the tax system a lot.
 And that means not just tax policy.
 But as we’ll talk about today, how that policy is actually administered in the real world and how it touches down in in in real family’s lives.
 At moments that has meant really making the link between large tax refunds and saving possible through something called split refunds and later through an option to purchase us savings bonds right through the title of the federal tax filing process.
 And over this past year, when we saw a sort of looming crisis, that many families who rely on the Earned Income Tax Credit might not be eligible for it after unemployment last year, we rallied together with two other organizations, savor life and neighborhood trust and launched a campaign to make families aware of a provision Congress passed called the look back, you can read more about that on a website called tech tax crisis.org.
 But as we switch to the panel, one of the few perhaps remaining rituals that nearly everyone in this country participates in is filing an annual tax return.
 Last year, nearly 170 million households have filed tax returns.
 And while the popular notion may be that this is a, you know, everyone is doesn’t like taxes and doesn’t like to file taxes.
 The reality is that the overwhelming majority 125 million households receive refunds every year.
 And in a recent year, the average refund was nearly 20 $900.
 So for households at the median income in this country of about $65,000.
 That’s closing in on 5% of their annual income in a single moment.
-And of course, as we think about households on lower incomes, the importance of both the those refunds, and frankly, the size of those refunds rises.
+And of course, as we think about households on lower incomes, the importance of both those refunds, and frankly, the size of those refunds rises.
 So with that context, we now have several rounds of economic relief payments.
 And most recently, the American rescue plan Act passed earlier this year.
 And now the tax system is just even more important, with so much more at stake.
 So with that context, I’m incredibly excited to be joined by a fabulous panel.
 And I wanted to start the conversation today by asking them all to just briefly introduce themselves.
 And they each come as you’ll see with really different experience of the tax system and to just say a few words, given their experience, but what they see as the potential of this enormous infrastructure that as I say, almost every household in the country touches every single year.
 To get us started, Ashley, why don’t you?
-Why don’t you take the first the first response.
+Why don’t you take the first response.

 Right.
 Thanks, Tim.
 Hello, everyone.
 I’m Ashley White.
-I’m the director of the economic mobility lab at The city of Boston, we primarily research and test innovative solutions that help promote economic mobility for Boston’s low to moderate income residents.
-And as you know, we’ve concentrated on work like childcare, emergency savings, and then most recently, really focusing on this tax season and working with Commonwealth to spread awareness about the look back in terms of the potential and role of the tax filing system, you know, the the first thing that sort of came to mind was the, the depth and breadth of this system, and how much potential I think it has to be, you know, a power to redistribute wealth, you know, throughout the the US.
-So, just an example, the the earned income tax credit, you know, in 2018, I think it was $65 billion were spread across tax filers via refunds.
+I’m the director of the economic mobility lab at The city of Boston, we primarily research and test innovative solutions that help promote economic mobility for Boston’s low to moderate-income residents.
+And as you know, we’ve concentrated on work like childcare, emergency savings, and then most recently, really focusing on this tax season and working with Commonwealth to spread awareness about the look back in terms of the potential and role of the tax filing system, you know, the first thing that sort of came to mind was the, the depth and breadth of this system, and how much potential I think it has to be, you know, a power to redistribute wealth, you know, throughout the US.
+So, just an example, the earned income tax credit, you know, in 2018, I think it was $65 billion were spread across tax filers via refunds.
 And 97% of that went to families, and 5.8 million people were moved out of poverty because of that tax policy.
 So, and we also know that, you know, the families who received those refunds, use it on really important things that provide financial stability, like, you know, home improvements, repairing a car, school supplies for their children, paying down debt, bills, that sort of thing.
 So really important necessities for families to sort of stay afloat.
-So I think that the the system has a lot of a lot of power, a lot of potential.
-Obviously, there are a lot of flaws, which I think we’ll we’ll get to later.
+So I think that the system has a lot of power, a lot of potential.
+Obviously, there are a lot of flaws, which I think we’ll get to later.
 But then also, you know, with the addition of the American rescue plan act, you know, I think that really shows how much power this system has with the expansions that the Biden administration was able to put through Congress.

 Thanks, Ashley, Don, how about you?